Search for the production of dark Higgs in the framework of Mono-Z$^{\prime}$ portal at the FCC-ee simulated electron-positron collisions at $\sqrt{s} = 240$ GeV: Summary

-Previous \(e^+ e^-\) colliders, including the LEP working group, updated the limits for the mass of a Higgs boson that decays invisibly using data from approximately 189-209 pb\(^{-1}\).
-No evidence was found for invisibly decaying Higgs bosons produced with a Z boson decaying into hadrons, electrons, or muons.
-The 95\% confidence level limits exclude Higgs boson masses of 60 - 112.1 GeV from hadronic analysis and 60 - 91.3 GeV from leptonic analysis.
+Previous \(e^+ e^-\) colliders, including the LEP working group, updated the limits for the mass of a Higgs boson that decays invisibly using data from approximately 189-209 pb\(^{-1}\) \cite{LEP-Higgs}.
+No evidence was found for the invisible decay of Higgs bosons originating from the decay of a Z boson to hadrons, electrons, or muons (i.e., $hZ \rightarrow \text{inv.} + q\bar{q} / e^{+}e^{-} / \mu^{+}\mu^{-}$).
+The -112.3 GeV from the combination of hadronic and leptonic analysestion of hadronic analysis and leptonic analysis.
 Our analysis lowers the limit to 20 GeV.

+Additionally, the current study explores a specific dark Higgs scenario and provides a comprehensive phenomenological analysis.
+The sensitivities obtained in this study are expected to have broader implications for models that introduce new gauge-boson mediators linking the SM to a hidden sector.
+Sincemediator's production rate and decay characteristics, our findings can be interpreted in simplified models or effective field theory (EFT) frameworks by rescaling the heory (EFT) frameworks by rescaling couplings and branching ratios accordingly.
+Notably, our analysis within the mono-\(Z'\) framework indicates that the sensitivity of the FCC-ee disappears for \( g_l \lesssim 4.3 \times 10^{-4} \).
+This result aligns with FCC-ee studies on leptophilic \( Z' \) bosons \cite{Zprime-couplin-to-ll}, which achieved sensitivities of \( 10^{-4} \) to \( 10^{-3} \) based on the mediator's mass and decay topology.

-The findings related to the electron-philic decay scenario of \( Z' \) would closely align with the results presented in this study, provided that the reconstruction efficiencies and resolutions for both electrons and muons are similar.
+The findings on the electron-philic decay of on-shell \( Z' \) would align with this study's results, assuming that the detector resolution and reconstruction efficiencies for electrons and muons are similar.